 How long will the patient take to recover completely?

-24 hours after a carotid operation, the patient can get up in the hospital and walk about and eat normally.
-The patient can return home 3-4 days later and usual physical activities can be progressively resumed.
-Return to normal life is usually achieved in 2 weeks.
+After 24 hours, the patient can get up in hospital and walk about and eat normally.
+The patient can return home three to four days later, and usual physical activities can be progressively resumed.
+Return to normal life is usually achieved in two weeks.